 The Traditional B2B Marketing Funnel

-The “traditional” or “classic” B2B Marketing Funnel consists of five different stages of the customer buying journey.
+The “traditional” B2B Marketing Funnel consists of five different stages of the customer buying journey.

-Many businesses and marketers use these points on the journey as a roadmap for their customers and content, and use different marketing channels to engage their customers and (ideally) push them down the funnel.
-(More on why that’s a flawed idea later in this article.)
+Many marketers use these points on the journey as a roadmap for customers and content.
+Diverse marketing channels are designed to engage customers and (ideally) push them down the funnel.

-For now, let’s look at the different stages of this funnel, and the different marketing tactics and KPIs people typically put in place when using this structure.
+For now, let’s look at the stages of this funnel and the marketing tactics and KPIs people typically put in place when using this structure.